Bombus sandersoni

 Habitat

 Occurs in maritime Canada, temperate forest, Canadian Prairies, tundra, and taiga.
-Lives in and around wooded areas.
+Strongly associated with wooded areas and forest edges.
+Nests underground.

 Distribution